–CONF inspirations to the traditional cloud industry

 - Shi, Z., Zhou, H., Surbiryala, J., Hu, Y., de Laat, C. and Zhao, Z., 2019, December.
 An Automated Customization and Performance Profiling Framework for Permissioned Blockchains in a Virtualized Environment.
 In 2019 IEEE International Conference on Cloud Computing Technology and Science (CloudCom) (pp. 404-410).
 IEEE Computer Society.

-This blog post was written by The University of Amsterdam team.
+This blog post was written by The University of Amsterdam team in January 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >